DanielFemi81/alx-system_engineering-devops/0x02-shell_redirections/README.md

 takes a list of words as input and prints only words that appear exactly once.
 14. grep "root" /etc/passwd
 Display lines containing the pattern “root” from the file /etc/passwd
+15. grep -c "bin" /etc/passwd
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd